Flire1/PlayerManager/README.md

 - Easy-to-navigate interface

 ### 🥾 Kick Menu
-- Choose a preset reason or define your own:
+Choose a preset reason or define your own.
-  - Spamming
-  - Toxic/Insulting
-  - Inappropriate Language
-  - Advertising
-  - Staff Disrespect
-  - Custom Reason

 ### 🔨 Ban Menu
+Choose a preset reason or define your own.
+Also choose a custom duration!

 ### 📦 Inventory and enderchest viewer + editor

+### 🎬 Actions Menu

+### 🙋 Identity Menu

 | Command       | Permission                    |
 |---------------|-------------------------------|